Hidden Dynamics of Massive Activations in Transformer Training: Results

 \subsubsection{Strong Predictability}

 Based on our observations of the MA trajectories, we sought to find a low-dimensional functional form hypothesis that could describe the two main observed dynamics: a logarithmic shape, and an initial peak with eventual decay.
-Our experiments overwhelmingly support an exponentially decaying, log-modulated function:
+We evaluated a suite of low-parameter functions to eventually find the function we present in this section: an exponentially decaying, log-modulated function.
+The theoretical justification of this exact mathematical pattern remains an open question that our empirical findings now motivate.

 This unified model fits both the “early peak” and “log increase” regimes across all model sizes and depths with high fidelity, by adjusting the influence of decay with the $\lambda$ parameter, which can make the curve purely logarithmic when $\lambda =0$, or decaying if $\lambda \gg 0$.